Complaint Filing Procedures and Services

 What to Expect

-When you give the Complaint Request Form to the Law Director’s Office, the following information should be included with it: 1) a law enforcement general offense report documenting the complaining incident; 2) a personal statement of the incident; 3) statements of any witnesses to the incident; 4) photographs, if any exist; 5) documentation of any damage or monetary loss, if any; 6) medical bills and/or reports, if applicable, and 6) a copy of the protection order, if applicable.
-The Law Director’s Office handles only criminal complaints, examples of which include: assault, theft, and criminal damaging.
+When you give the Complaint Request Form to the Law Director’s Office, the following information should be included with it: 1) a law enforcement general offense report documenting the complaining incident; 2) a personal statement of the incident; 3) statements of any witnesses to the incident; 4) photographs, if any exist; 5) documentation of any damage or monetary loss if any; 6) medical bills and/or reports, if applicable, and 6) a copy of the protection order, if applicable.
+The Law Director’s Office handles only criminal complaints, examples of which include: assault, theft, and criminal damage.

 Once you turn in the Complaint Request Form, it will be reviewed by the group of Assistant Law Directors, who will make a determination as to whether criminal charges should be filed or other action taken if necessary which can be in the form of a letter being sent to the individual being complained about.
 The Assistant Law Directors meet on Friday afternoons to review potential charges as a group.